 6. Attend The Creditors’ Meeting

 This is where the court will go over all current debts and assets with you and any involved parties.
-Your Hawaii bankruptcy attorney will attend this meeting with you.
+Your Hawaii attorney will attend this meeting with you.
 Simply answer the questions honestly and give them all the information they request so that they can evaluate the situation properly.

 7. Wait To Hear From Your Attorney